-The data show a gradual and significant improvement in children's access to sanitation since 2002, although the share of children without adequate toilet facilities remains worryingly high.
-In 2002, less than half of all children (46%) had access to adequate sanitation.
-By 2017, the share of children with adequate toilets had risen to 78%.
-But 3.2 million children still use unventilated pit latrines or buckets despite the state's reiterated goals to provide adequate sanitation to all and to eradicate the bucket system.
-Children (22%) are slightly more likely than adults (19%) to live in households without adequate sanitation facilities.
+The data show a gradual and significant improvement in children's access to sanitation over the 14-year period 2002 - 2015, although the proportion of children without adequate toilet facilities remains worryingly high.
+In 2002 less than half of all children (45%) had access to adequate sanitation.
+By 2015 the share of children with adequate toilets had risen by 31 percentage points to 76%.
+But 4.4 million children still use unventilated pit latrines or buckets, despite the state's reiterated goals to provide adequate sanitation to all, and to eradicate the bucket system.
+Children (24%) are slightly more likely than adults (20%) to live in households without adequate sanitation facilities.

 As with other indicators of living environments, there are great provincial disparities.
-In provinces with large metropolitan populations, like Gauteng and the Western Cape, around 90% of children have access to adequate sanitation, while provinces with large rural populations have the poorest sanitation, and in Limpopo only 57% of children have adequate sanitation at home.
-Those with the greatest improvements in sanitation services are the Eastern Cape (where the number of children with access to adequate sanitation more than tripled from 600,000 to 2.2 million, KwaZulu-Natal (an increase of 1.8 million children) and the Free State (where the share of children with sanitation improved from 53% in 2002 to 83% in 2017).
+In provinces with large metropolitan populations, like Gauteng and the Western Cape, over 90% of children have access to adequate sanitation, while provinces with large rural populations have the poorest sanitation.
+Those with the greatest improvements in sanitation services are the Eastern Cape (where the number of children with access to adequate sanitation more than tripled from 0.6 million to 2.2 million over 14 years), KwaZulu-Natal (an increase of over 1.5 million children) and the Free State (where the share of children with sanitation improved from 51% in 2002 to 81% in 2015).

-Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 57% of children living in households with adequate sanitation in 2017.
+Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 52% of children living in households with adequate sanitation in 2015.
 It is unclear why the vast majority of children in Limpopo are reported to live in formal houses, yet access to basic sanitation is the poorest of all the provinces.
 Definitions of adequate housing such as those in the UN-HABITAT and South Africa's National Housing Code include a minimum quality for basic services, including sanitation.